Tennis-Rusty Osaka sees off Cornet in error-strewn return | Sports-Games

 - Australia

-Australian Open champion Naomi Osaka was rusty on her return to action for the first time in four months but still advanced to the second round of the Melbourne Summer Set tournament with a 6-4 3-6 6-3 win over Alize Cornet on Tuesday.
-Osaka, who last played competitively when she lost to Leylah Fernandez in the third round of the U.S. Open in September, displayed plenty of her trademark power but often lacked accuracy at the Australian Open warm-up event.
+Australian Open champion Naomi Osaka was rusty on her return to action for the first time in four months on Tuesday but still advanced to the second round of the Melbourne Summer Set tournament with a 6-4 3-6 6-3 win over Alize Cornet.

-The Japanese player struggled with her first serve while committing 57 unforced errors, including eight double faults, as she eventually saw off the former world number 11.
-"I feel like I probably made a lot of unforced errors today but I kind of expected that because it is the first match," said Osaka.

 That decision brought an end to a season that had also seen her withdraw from the French Open citing mental health issues and missing Wimbledon during a mid-season hiatus.
-Playing on the same Rod Laver Arena court where she has won two Australian Open titles, the former world number one looked to be in a relaxed mood in the opening set in front of a small crowd.
+Playing on the same Rod Laver Arena court where she has won two Australian Open titles, the former world number one looked relaxed in the opening set in front of a small crowd.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)